lord-carlos/traktor-2-playlist/README.md

 If you use it without any arguments, it will try to find the latest `collection.nml` and dump every playlist into `~/Music`

 You can use it in a way to make the path relative.
-For example if all you files are in `C:\Users\erbro_5zux558\Music` but you want to share the music folder on another device.
+For example if all you files are in `C:\Users\hans\Music` but you want to share the music folder on another device.
 You can use the `--root_path` option to remove the `C:\Users...` part.
 If you at the same time save the playlists to the music folder they should still work.

 But what if you want all the playlist into a `Playlists` folder in the music folder?
 Then you need to add the prefix `..\` with `-p` parameter.